CaiRuinhan/Multi-channels-eegnet/README.md

 ## Preprocessing

 MATLAB code for preprocessing the EEG data is available in the `MATLAB` directory.
-These scripts handle:

-- **Filtering**: Noise reduction and signal smoothing.
-- **Segmentation**: Extracting relevant segments from the raw data.
-- **Feature Extraction**: Preparing data for model input.

-### Usage

 To run the preprocessing scripts: